 LM Funding America, Inc. Announces the Appointment of Todd Zhang to its Board of Directors

-/EIN News/ -- TAMPA, FL, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- LM Funding America, Inc. (NASDAQ:LMFA) ("LM Funding" or the "Company"), a cryptocurrency mining and technology-based specialty finance company, today announced the appointment of Todd Zhang to the Company’s Board of Directors.
+TAMPA, FL, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- LM Funding America, Inc. LMFA ("LM Funding" or the "Company"), a cryptocurrency mining and technology-based specialty finance company, today announced the appointment of Todd Zhang to the Company's Board of Directors.
 Mr. Zhang replaces Joel Rodgers, who is retiring from service as a director at age 85.

 Mr. Zhang has served in a variety of corporate counsel roles where he has years of experience with matters involving securities, corporate governance, employee benefits, acquisitions, and compliance.
 On November 28, 2022, Mr. Zhang will assume the role of Vice President, Associate General Counsel for Intertape Polymer Group, Inc. Prior to that, Mr. Zhang served as Director, Senior Counsel and Assistant Secretary at Bloomin' Brands, Inc. from September 2020 to November 18, 2022, as Director, Corporate Counsel at TECO Energy, Inc. from July 2018 through August 2020, and as an associate with the law firm DLA Piper LLP from April 2017 to June 2018.
 Prior to his time with DLA Piper LLP, Mr. Zhang held various other corporate attorney roles at public and private companies.
 Mr. Zhang obtained his Juris Doctor from Stetson University College of Law in 2011 and his Bachelor's Degree from the University of Florida in 2007.